 This is not an easy time for parents.
 But you’d do yourself a favor to remember that it’s an even harder time for kids and be careful not to poke the bear.
 The tween years are a time when parents really need to be the adult in the room, and sometimes that requires disregarding your feelings and carefully communicating with your child.
-Here are a few things you should never say or do when dealing with a pissed-off tween.
+Here are a few things you should never say or do when dealing with a pissed-off kid.

-Don’t tell them, “It’s not a big deal.”
+1. Don’t tell them, “It’s not a big deal.”

 Your tween should be given the space to have feelings and react to things.
-Saying “it’s not a big deal,” invalidates those feelings.
+Saying “it’s not a big deal” invalidates those feelings.
 According to Dr. Lauren Allerhand PsyD, a clinical psychologist at the Child Mind Institute, “The absolute number one thing is validation.
 Our emotions are a communication tool.
 They let the other people know how we feel and help us get our needs met.”
 Foster a safe space for your child to tell you what’s bothering them without feeling belittled or brushed aside.
 This is the kind of reinforcement we crave even as adults.

-Don’t take things personally.
+2. Don’t take things personally.

 As our kids grow up, they grow into their independence, which is a good thing.
 But it’s totally normal for parents to feel rejected at times.
-When your child lashes out or needs their space—don’t take it personally.
+When your child lashes out or needs their space, don’t take it personally.
 “All too often parents personalize some of the distance that occurs and misinterpret it as a willful refusal or maybe oppositional behavior,” says Catherine Steiner-Adair, a Harvard psychologist.
-“This is a time when children really start to have secrets from us and parents who have a low tolerance for that transition—they want to know everything—can alienate their children by being too inquisitive.”
+“This is a time when children really start to have secrets from us, and parents who have a low tolerance for that transition—they want to know everything—can alienate their children by being too inquisitive.”

-Don’t match their anger with anger.
+3. Don’t match their anger with anger.

-Don’t try to control your child’s emotions.
+4. Don’t try to control your child’s emotions.

 Has anyone ever effectively been able to control your emotions?
-The answer is probably “No.” So why do we sometimes expect that we can control the way our kids feel?
+The answer is probably “no.” So why do we sometimes expect that we can control the way our kids feel?
 “It’s okay and natural for a child to be angry at times, as long as that anger is expressed appropriately,” advises Empowering Parents.
 “So, do not ask, ‘How do I prevent my child from getting angry?’
 Instead, ask, ‘How do I get my child to behave appropriately when they get angry?'”

 Related: 9 Tween Behaviors Parents Shouldn’t Ignore